Radu Rosetti: Agrarian historian and 1907 revolt

 The peasants' uprising of February, which seemed to confirm Rosetti's foretelling, had erupted outside Hârlău, but soon spread throughout the land, prompting Sturdza's return as prime minister.
 During these events, Radu Jr was tasked with protecting Jewish property in Bucharest against antisemitic backlashes.
 Rosetti put out his other key work of history later in 1907.
 Titled Pentru ce s-au răsculat țăranii? ("Why Did the Peasants Rebel?"), it argued that the uprising marked a reaction against the latifundia and tenancies.
 Building on earlier observations, he documented the survival of serf-like obligations under the guise of a new regime.
 As he noted, peasants being forced to pay for fodder and informally pressured or terrorized into reimbursing corvées, and often reduced to lassitude and alcoholism.

 With this tract, Rosetti also emerged as a supporter of radical land reform, arguing that capitalism was remaking the village into a "plutocratic assemblage".
 As highlighted by economic historian Gheorghe Zane, Rosetti was a outspoken against previous reformists, who had allowed the perpetuation of boyar privileges, but also acknowledged that some large estates, "modernized and limited in scope", would need to be preserved to ensure agricultural productivity.
 His became the orthodox interpretation in Romanian historiography, with Rosetti being recognized by scholar Lucian Boia as a "rejuvenator" who "gave Poporanism a historical grounding."
 Critic Șerban Cioculescu finds that Rosetti stood with Dinicu Golescu in criticizing his own social class.
 He contrasts both with the views standardized by Mihai Eminescu, according to whom ancient boyars were well-meaning, while landowners inducted from the ethnic minorities had turned to exploiting peasants.
 Philosopher Constantin Dobrogeanu-Gherea, who coined the term "neo-serfdom" to describe Romanian labor relations, saw the work as "remarkable", "illuminating", and fundamentally compatible with his own Marxist sociology.

 According to sociologist Henri H. Stahl, Rosetti had an overwhelming influence on Gherea, and this was unjustified: "[Rosetti] never properly understood the issue, as one cannot really claim to understand rural life only from documents and personal experience; one needs assiduous and rigorously scientific fieldwork."
-However, Gherea also had qualms about Rosetti's bias.
+Gherea had had his own qualms about Rosetti's bias.
 He asserted that Rosetti had remained a boyar at heart, who dreamed of a Romanian "Junckerism" and rejected the notion of helping the peasants with affordable credits.
 Moreover, Gherea argued that Rosetti had not highlighted the conflict of values and morals between landowners and peasants, with each class having its own notions of justice and retribution.
 Instead, Rosetti blamed socialist agitators for the peasants' recourse to terror and vandalism.
 Similarly, Ornea notes that Rosetti kept the "vain hope" that the land issue would be solved by King Carol I, and that he partly subscribed to the discredited theory according to which Jewish tenants, alongside socialists, were largely responsible for the "crisis".
+Also a participant in the debate, Theodor Rășcanu observed that Rosetti had not been on the antisemitic side—like Rășcanu himself, Rosetti had not argued that Jews were the main culprits of 1907.